FAQ about Harold teams and the audition process

 Are auditions only to create new teams or to replace members of existing teams?

-It depends on a multitude of variables (the number of teams in rotation, vacancies on existing teams, etc.), but Harold auditions can serve as an opportunity to create new teams or place new members on existing teams.
-This varies from cycle to cycle depending on the circumstances.
+Typically both, depending on a multitude of variables (the number of teams in rotation, vacancies on existing teams, etc.).
+It varies from cycle to cycle depending on the circumstances.

 Do a lot of people drop off teams between seasons?
 Or do all current members have to re-audition?